 How is the cost of an asbestos survey calculated?

 Various factors will determine how much you’ll be quoted for an asbestos survey, with the most obvious being the type of work required.
-There are two possible asbestos surveys that could be undertaken: the asbestos management survey and the refurbishment and demolition survey.
+There are two possible asbestos surveys that could be undertaken: the Asbestos Management Survey (AMS) and the Refurbishment and Demolition Survey (R&D Survey).

-An asbestos management survey will typically cost less than a refurbishment and demolition survey being completed on buildings of similar sizes, due to the less intrusive nature of the work.
+An Asbestos Management Survey will typically cost less than an R&D Survey being completed on buildings of similar sizes, due to the less intrusive nature of the work.

 A thorough asbestos management survey is used to locate any asbestos-containing materials (ACM) that might be disturbed during normal building occupancy.